MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 | Other          | Diverse roles such as PR, marketing, etc.  | 20-90    |

-The table above shows a rough grouping of different **9** common roles in a Formula 1 team.
-Depending on the size of the team normally ~**170-600** people are involved in operating a Formula 1 team.
-Below follows an overview of what each person is in charge of:
+See the table above for the **9** most common roles in a Formula 1 team and depending on the size of the team normally <cite>~**170-600**[^1]<cite> people are involved in the daily operations of the team.

+#### Overview of what each person is in charge of:

 * **Team Principal**: The directors of the team, some may come from car manufactors or other are from private companies from e.g. the team owners.

 * **F1 Drivers**: The stars of the team driving the F1 cars.
-Normally there is 2 main drivers,  1 reserve driver and 1 simulation driver.
+Normally there are 2 main drivers,  1 reserve driver and 1 simulation driver.
 The two main drivers tend to be bitter foes.

 * **Assistants**: They are in charge of helping and organzing events, calendars and procedures.